thibaultduponchelle/thibaultduponchelle.github.io/_posts/2025-05-05-Back-from-the-PTS-2025.md

 ![tib](/assets/images/pts2025/tib.jpg)

+During 4 days, vital maintainers of Perl toolchain are grouped together in order to exchange, know each others, speed up implementation of some important changes or agree on "consensus" (e.g. LTS or metadatas).

+People joining the event are active outside the event all along the year and they recharge battery and motivation during event.
+And they generally go back home with a TODO list well filled :)

 I arrived on site on Wednesday 30 april, but late (around midnight).
 I was immediately welcomed by some night owls in the lobby.

 I did not know that at that time, but the lobby was about to become a very important place of the summit where people would gather before going outside for lunch or for long discussions around Perl technical or social stuff.